anshuljangid200/90_NORTH/AWS_ADD_NUMBER/README.md

+# Write an AWS Lambda function that adds two numbers and returns the result
 AWS: 1.
 Write an AWS Lambda function that adds two numbers and returns the result.

 Here's the step-by-step process to implement these Lambda functions: